 Scarce Home Guard certificate awarded to Captain George Davis Jones who served from 19th June 1940 until 31st December 1944.
 Comes with a Rare original Second World War era believed Cornish / Cornwall LDV / Home Guard issue ' River Patrol ' uniform patch and a WW1 trio medal ribbon. read more

 1st Corps Formation Sign, Good condition “Tony” penned on the back.
 Post war German manufactured in bevo weave style.

 The design adopts the traditional Corps colours of red and white and the device of a spearhead is symbolic of the fact that First Corps at Aldershot was the only Corps in permanent existence before the War and was therefore the spearhead of the British Army.
 Th... read more

 Pair of 7th Armoured Division Formation Signs

-A matching pair of printed original XXX Corps Division patches.
-Used and removed from uniform with some age and wear.
+A matching pair of 7th Armoured Division formation signs.
+Embroidered, used and removed from uniform with age and service wear.

 WWII embroidered example of the red jerboa on a black background.
 This Division was the first to go into action in the Western-Desert and very quickly earned themselves the nick-name " Desert-Rats" read more